Skip to main content

 What it is: Microsoft's AI coding assistant, tightly integrated with the GitHub ecosystem.

 Copilot is the most widely adopted AI coding tool.
 It started as autocomplete and has grown into something more capable with agent mode, PR reviews, and workspace-level understanding.
-If your team lives on GitHub, the integration is unmatched — it understands your issues, PRs, and Actions workflows natively.
+If you or your team lives on GitHub, the integration is unmatched: it understands your issues, PRs, and Actions workflows natively.

 • Models: GPT-4o, Claude (via GitHub Models)